AzuraBlaze/RubyEnum/README.md

 # RubyEnum
 A simple implementation of an Enum as seen in other languages.
-Similar to the Ruby core Struct class, the Enum class creates subclasses with the specified constants.
+Like the Ruby core Struct class, the Enum class creates subclasses with the specified constants.